guinatal/AzureFunctions/README.md

 ## 1 - Blob Trigger

-**AzureFunctionTriggerBlogStorage** is the project name in the solution.
+The **NewDocument** function is triggered when a new file is dropped into the blob container.

 ### Setup